Aragua F.C.

 Aragua Fútbol Club ([aˈɾaɣwa ˈfuðβol ˈkluβ]) is a Venezuelan football team based in the city of Maracay, in the state of Aragua.
-The club began its professional career playing in the Venezuelan Segunda División a year after the club was founded.
-Since 2005, Aragua plays in the Primera División Venezolana.
+The club began their existence playing in the Venezuelan Segunda División a year after the club was founded in 2002.
+From 2005 to 2022, Aragua played in the Primera División Venezolana.

-The club's colors are yellow and red, although they were blue and white in the club's beginnings.
+The club's colors are yellow and red, although they were blue and white until the mid 2000s.
 Home games are played at the Olímpico Hermanos Ghersi in Maracay, with a 16,000 spectator capacity.

-Aragua won the 2005–06 Venezuelan Segunda División and the 2007 Copa Venezuela.
+Aragua won the 2004–05 Venezuelan Segunda División and the 2007-08 Copa Venezuela.

 History

-For the 2002–03 season, Deportivo Galicia moves to the Estadio Olímpico Hermanos Ghersi and was born a new franchise named Aragua Fútbol Club.
-The team continues to play in the Venezuelan Segunda División until the 2004–05 season, when they achieve promotion to the Venezuelan Primera División.
+For the 2002–03 season, Deportivo Galicia moved to the Estadio Olímpico Hermanos Ghersi and a new franchise named Aragua Fútbol Club was born.
+The team played in the Venezuelan Segunda División until the 2004–05 season, when they achieved promotion to the Venezuelan Primera División.

-Aragua FC make their debut in the Venezuelan Primera División with a goalless tie against Trujillanos on 5 August 2005, and remaining unbeaten during the first five games of the season.
+Aragua F.C. made their debut in Primera División with a goalless tie against Trujillanos on 5 August 2005, and remained unbeaten during the first five games of the season.
 Rafael Mea Vitali scored Aragua's first goal in the top flight.
-Aragua FC end up finishing the 2005–06 season in 7th place.
+Aragua ended up finishing the 2005–06 season in seventh place.

-At the start of the 2006–07 season, goalkeeper Renny Vega is called up by national team coach Richard Páez to represent the Venezuela national football team in a match against Colombia, making Vega the first player to receive an international call-up while playing for Aragua FC.
+At the start of the 2006–07 season, goalkeeper Renny Vega was called up by national team coach Richard Páez to represent the Venezuela national football team in a match against Colombia, making Vega the first player to receive an international call-up while playing for Aragua F.C.

 In 2008, led by manager Manolo Contreras, Aragua won the Copa Venezuela and automatically qualified to participate in the 2008 edition of the Copa Sudamericana, where they were eliminated in the first round by Guadalajara.
-At the end of the 2007–08 season, José Salomón Rondón was awarded as Youth of the Year, marking the first time that an Aragua FC player received the distinction.
+At the end of the 2007–08 season, Salomón Rondón was awarded as Youth of the Year, marking the first time that an Aragua F.C. player received the distinction.

+Aragua played in Primera División until the 2022 season, in which it placed last and was relegated to Segunda División.
+On 3 March 2023, the club announced that it would not take part in the Segunda División season and would instead go on a one-year hiatus to solve its financial issues.
+On 9 March 2024, Aragua's return to the league was confirmed, joining the second tier for the 2024 season.